andresWeitzel/emails-notifications-MailHog/README.md

 * Docker to run MailHog and the containerized application.

 ### Configuration and Execution
+* If any of the following steps don't work, watch this [video](https://www.youtube.com/watch?v=QMlpFdOQHfI)
 * Repository Clone
 ```git
 git clone https://github.com/youruser/email-notifications.git